CoreLathe/Armature-7_Traces/README.md

 *   Does claimed self-correction perform dimensional analysis, or merely emit the phrase?
 *   Do early constraints actually bind downstream through derivable steps, or does constraint amnesia occur?
 *   Is uncertainty operational (structural halting) or performative (hedging that slides into confidence)?

-**Evaluate yourself**
-1. Open `trace_analysis_protocol.md`
-2. Open any trace file
-3. Copy both into your LLM
-4. Prompt: "Evaluate this trace according to the protocol."

 **Current Status**